 The significant differences between T-test and ANOVA are discussed in detail in the following points:

-After reviewing the above points, it can be said that t-test is a special type of ANOVA that can be used when we have only two samples to compare their means.
-Although the chances of errors might increase if t-test is used when we have to compare more than two means of the samples concurrently, that is why ANOVA is used
+After reviewing the above points, it can be said that t-test is a special type of ANOVA that can be used when we have only two populations to compare their means.
+Although the chances of errors might increase if t-test is used when we have to compare more than two means of the populations concurrently, that is why ANOVA is used